JuliaLang/julia/JuliaSyntax/README.md

 * Fast, it currently lexes all of Julia source files in less than a second (1.6 million Tokens)
 * Round trippable, that is, from a stream of tokens the original string should be recoverable exactly.
 * Non error throwing.
 Instead of throwing errors a certain error token is returned.

+**Note:** This package does not currently work well with transpose and conjugate transpose operators like in `A' * b` and will try to tokenize this as the beginning of a `CHAR` literal.

 ### API